Surf Conservation

 Protecting world-class waves and vital marine ecosystems

-Yet, the health of the ocean and coastlines around the world is deteriorating due to unchecked development, habitat destruction, pollution and climate change — the effects of which are felt firsthand by coastal communities and surfers.
+Yet, these critically important places are facing unprecedented threats from unsustainable development, habitat destruction, pollution and climate change — the effects of which are felt firsthand by coastal communities and surfers.

-With surfing rapidly growing in popularity globally, surfers are a major force for conservation.
-Surfing now generates over US$ 60 billion a year and is enjoyed by more than 35 million people across the globe – people who are deeply connected to the ocean and passionate about protecting their favorite surf spots.
-As a result, surfing can support conservation at scale — safeguarding critical ecosystems and waves before they are lost.
+Surfing generates US$ 60 billion a year and is enjoyed by more than 35 million people across the globe — people who are deeply connected to the ocean and passionate about protecting their favorite surf spots and surrounding ecosystems.
+As a result, surfing can support conservation at scale, helping to safeguard critical ecosystems and waves before they are lost.

 For everyone who loves the ocean, surf conservation is a powerful new way to protect it.

-Join us by making a one-time individual gift or becoming a sustaining member.
-Monthly contributions by sustaining members help us amplify our global impact by providing ongoing support to expand our initiatives and protect world-class waves and vital marine ecosystems.
+Join us by making a one-time gift or become a Surf Conservation Sustaining Member through a monthly contribution.
+Consistent contributions help us amplify our global impact by providing dependable support to protect world-class waves and vital marine ecosystems.

 © Esteban Delgado

-Demand: Surfing communities and governments are calling for this approach because it protects waves that they value, conserves resources that they depend on and offers opportunities for a sustainable blue economy, including responsible tourism.
+Surfing communities and governments are calling for this approach because it protects the waves they value, the conserves resources they depend on and supports sustainable economy development, including responsible tourism.

-Speed: Surfing communities are deeply connected to the ocean, know that it is threatened, are motivated to conserve it, and are asking for our support — all of which makes the process of establishing surf protected areas move quickly.
+Surfing communities are deeply connected to the ocean, know that it is threatened, are motivated to conserve it and are asking for our support — all of which makes the process of establishing surf protected areas move quickly.

-Sustainability: Healthy coastlines and high-quality waves have immense social and economic value.
-Studies show that surfing generates millions of dollars for local economies and that visiting surfers are willing to pay for long-term conservation of surf breaks and nearby nature.
-This massive economic value motivates communities and decision-makers to protect their coastal resources and waves in the long-term.
+Surfing generates millions of dollars for local economies and visiting surfers are willing to pay for conservation.
+Surfing’s massive economic value motivates communities and decision-makers to protect coastal resources and waves in the long-term.

 Our collaborators